National States' Rights Party: Foundation

 Founded in 1958 in Knoxville, Tennessee, by Edward Reed Fields, a 26-year-old chiropractor and supporter of J. B. Stoner, the party was based on antisemitism, racism and opposition to racial integration with African Americans.
 Party officials argued for states' rights against the advance of the civil rights movement, and the organization itself established relations with the Ku Klux Klan and Minutemen.
 Although a white supremacist movement, its messaging was never openly neo-Nazi in the way that its successors in the American Nazi Party were.

 The national chairman of the party was Stoner, who served three years in prison for bombing the Bethel Baptist Church in Birmingham, Alabama.
-The party produced a newspaper, Thunderbolt, which was edited by Fields.
+The party produced a newspaper, The Thunderbolt, which was edited by Fields.
 In 1958, the party's first year, five men with links to the NSRP were indicted for their participation in the Hebrew Benevolent Congregation Temple bombing in Atlanta.

-On December 27, 1963 Edward Fields was brought to the US Secret Service's attention as a possible threat against protected individuals.
+On December 27, 1963, Edward Fields was brought to the US Secret Service's attention as a possible threat against protected individuals.
 This was divulged as part of the JFK file release.
 The FBI considered that Fields was "one step removed from being insane."